-Before you continue reading, you should check to see if your email address is one of millions that has already been compromised: HaveIBeenPwned.com.
+Before you continue reading, you should check to see if your email address is one of the millions that has already been compromised: HaveIBeenPwned.com.
 An attacker could have your account password without sending you a single piece of malware or phishing email.

 What does a hacker do once they have access to your account?

-As a security platform, learning about hacker behavior is a significant part of what we do.
+As an email security platform, learning about hacker behavior is a significant part of what we do.
 When we deploy in a new customer’s environment, we go back in time to analyze months worth of event behavior that might include previous attacks and currently compromised accounts.
 What we have found is that the initial phish is often only the beginning, and the real attack takes place over a much longer period of time.

 Our last blog post, Post-Breach Protection: What to Do When You're Already Compromised, gives an overview of some of this behavior and how to recognize it, but we think it is vital we provide a much deeper explanation of some of these methods.
 This the first in a series of blogs about each of the post-breach behaviors that we use to identify a compromised account.
 Because we assume that we may not see the actual compromise event (a user loses their password in a third-party breach, for example), we identify insider threats by both anomalous behavior and common attack behaviors.